helium/HIP/0019-third-party-manufacturers.md

 Almost everyone involved in the Helium ecosystem, but especially:

-- Prospective third-party hotspot manufacturers
+- Prospective third-party Hotspot manufacturers
 - Existing third-party manufacturers, like RAK Wireless
-- Prospective hotspot owners, who might have been deterred by cost, features or lack of availability
+- Prospective Hotspot owners, who might have been deterred by cost, features or lack of availability
-- Current hotspot owners, whose earnings will be further diluted as the network grows
+- Current Hotspot owners, whose earnings will be further diluted as the network grows
 - Network end-users, who desire broader coverage

 # Detailed Explanation